 Once the draft Twinning Fiche is finalised, the Beneficiary administration submits it to the Contracting Authority for circulation.
-Under ex-post controls the Contracting Authority could ask the opinion of Twinning Inter-service group as well as of the EUD.
-Should a draft project fiche (as per Annex C1) be fully developed as part of the programming cycle this procedure may be replaced by the relevant quality support group review process.
+Under ex-post controls the Contracting Authority could ask the opinion of the EUD.

-2.1.2 Twinning Inter-service group procedure
+2.1.2 Twinning Consultation on draft Twinning Fiche

-The Twinning Inter-service group is composed of representatives of relevant EU services and coordinated by the Twinning Coordination Team.
-Consultations of Twinning Inter-service group members are usually conducted by e-mail, but actual meetings can be organised when necessary.
+The Twinning consultation process is managed by the EU Delegation with relevant EU services (namely, Country unit, Line DG, thematic unit and Twinning Coordination Team).
+Consultations of Twinning Fiches are usually conducted by e-mail, but actual meetings can be organised when necessary.
 The consultation process lasts indicatively 15 working days.